plv8/plv8/doc/plv8.md

 ---------------------------------------------------------------

 In PL/v8, each session has one global JS runtime context.
-This enables function invokations at low cost, and sharing common object among the functions.
-However, for the security reasons, if the user switches to another with SET ROLE command, the JS runtime context is initialized and used separately.
+This enables function invocations at low cost, and sharing common object among the functions.
+However, for the security reasons, if the user switches to another with SET ROLE command, a new JS runtime context is initialized and used separately.
 This prevents unexpected information leak risk.

 Each plv8 function is invoked as if the function is the property of other object.